SrinandanKota/Algorithms/WebCrawler/README.md

 This program will start crawling with /wiki/Iowa State University as the root page.
 It will collect the first 100 pages that contain both the words \Iowa State" and "Cyclones" that are visited by a BFS algorithm.
 Determines the graph (links among the those 100 pages) and writes the graph to a (text) file named WikiISU.txt.
 This file will contain all edges of the graph.
 Each line of this file will have one directed edge, except the first line.
-The first line of the graph should indicate number of vertices which will be 100.
+The first line of the graph will indicate number of vertices which will be 100.
 Below is sample contents of the file

 100